 During Wiccan rituals, the chalice is typically filled with wine, water, or some other type of liquid, and is used to represent the element of water.
 The chalice is often passed around among participants in the ritual, and each person takes a sip from the chalice as a symbol of unity and connection.

-Additionally, The chalice is often placed on the altar, along with other ritual tools such as the athame (a ceremonial knife), the pentacle (a symbol of the elements), and the wand (a symbol of the divine).
+Additionally, The chalice is often placed on the altar, along with other ritual tools such as the athame (a ceremonial knife), the pentacle (a symbol of the elements), the wand (a symbol of the divine), and the cauldron.

 The chalice is also sometimes used to represent the goddess and is often accompanied by a ritual knife called an “athame” which represents the god in rituals.